SherRao/MuSpace/docs/ManagementPlan.md

         <li>The home page is the central component of the user experience.</li>
         <li>The home page includes basic user information such as the most-streamed music that day and recently listened to songs.</li>
         <li>It also displays the user’s friend’s top albums and listening activity.
 There’s a section that also displays popular public listening rooms that the user may be interested in joining.</li>
-        <li>The home page includes an “I’m feeling lucky button” which once clicked will play a random song that the user may enjoy listening to.
-A song will be chosen based on the user’s current listening preferences.</li>
     </ul>
     <li><b>User Profile:</b></li>
     <ul>